mattermost/docs/source/administration/extended-support-release.rst

 When an ESR is at the end of its life cycle, there will be announcements ahead of time to provide time for people to test, certify, and deploy a newer ESR version before support ends.
 There will be a clear upgrade path provided between ESR versions.

 After a release reaches its end-of-life, no further updates will be provided for that version.

+Please see `Release Lifecycle documentation <https://docs.mattermost.com/administration/release-lifecycle.html>`_ for full list of lifecycles for each Mattermost release.

 To receive updates about Extended Support Releases, sign up for our mailing list `here <http://eepurl.com/dCKn2P>`__.